Why does my French bulldog smell bad?

 |Eating To Fast||Fart|

-Food issues causing your French bulldog to smell
+What Foods are causing your French bulldog to smell?

 |Beans||Really Nasty Gas|